oli-lap/NuLauncher/README.rst

    *  game.dll must be in the selected path

-*  When an instance of the game is running, select its account and the target screen to move its window
+*  When the game is running, select its account and the target screen to move its window
 *  Filter by favorites only
 *  Filter by realm